jaak-s/macau/docs/source/examples.rst

                         side       = [ecfp, None],
                         num_latent = 32,
                         precision  = 5.0,
-                        burnin     = 50,
+                        burnin     = 400,
-                        nsamples   = 500)
+                        nsamples   = 1600)

 Input matrix for :python:`Y` is a sparse scipy matrix (either coo_matrix, csr_matrix or csc_matrix).

 In this example, we have assigned 20% of the IC50 data to the test set by setting :python:`Ytest = 0.2`.
 If you want to use a predefined test data, set :python:`Ytest = my_test_matrix`, where the matrix is a sparse matrix of the same size as :python:`Y`.
-Here we have used burn-in of 50 samples for the Gibbs sampler and then collected 200 samples from the model.
+Here we have used burn-in of 400 samples for the Gibbs sampler and then collected 1600 samples from the model.
-Using higher numbers, like :python:`burnin = 200, nsamples = 800` gives us better accuracy.
+This is usually sufficient.
+For quick runs smaller numbers can be used, like :python:`burnin = 100, nsamples = 500`.

 The parameter :python:`side = [ecfp, None]` sets the side information for rows and columns, respectively.
 In this example we only use side information for the compounds (rows of the matrix).